7 proven tips to help you pull off an epic bird hunting road trip

 2. Make a Canine Emergency Plan

 Call ahead and inquire about the clinic’s protocol for getting help outside of business hours and what kind of emergencies they’re equipped to handle.
+With a nationwide veterinary shortage, some clinics in rural areas are fully booked and not accepting new patients, and it’s best to find that out prior to an emergency.
 I've found that having this disaster plan dialed in all but guarantees you’ll never have to implement it.

 While you’re at it, prepare your dog for a vet visit or injury.
 Many of my hunting dog clients already do a great job desensitizing their dogs to intrusive things like tailgate exams of the ears, feet, mouth and eyes.
 Practice your bandaging skills at home so that in the heat of the adrenaline-fueled moment both you and your dog have some familiarity with the process.
 Make a muzzle out of a slip lead and try it on at home so that your dog’s first encounter with restraint and safety isn’t when they’re already injured and painful in the field.